Kapott/til/README.md

 **Word of warning:**

-Some of these ntoes are really rough drafts and still need some smoothing to be useful to anyone but me.
+Some of these notes are really rough drafts and still need some smoothing to be useful to anyone but me.
 When I find new information I usually jot down the keynotes, and then revisit it later.
 When I revisit, I try to tell myself (or someone else) how it works by using the keynotes.
 And that's when things get refined (a bit).

 # Infosec